 Place sliced carrot and vegetable broth in a small saucepan.
 Bring to a boil, then reduce heat and cook, covered, until carrots are very tender.
 Add beets and cook until heated through.
 Pour soup into a blender and puree until smooth.
 Season to taste with salt.
 Serve with a spoonful of yogurt stirred in if desired.

-For more Low Residue Diet Recipes, I’ve created a Pinterest board for inspiration.
+For more Low Residue Diet Low Fiber Diet Recipes, I’ve created a Pinterest board for inspiration.